1. Your privacy

 - from third parties that provide us with marketing leads.

+In some cases this information may be provided to us by a third party without a specific request from us, and in accordance with normal industry practice.
 If we don’t collect your personal data, we may be unable to provide you with all our services, and some functions and features on our websites may not be available to you.
+Whether we collect your information directly or whether it is provided by a third party and held by us, we will apply the same standards of security and protection to it, as set out in this policy.

 Some of the activities we will do once we have your personal information include:

-- verify your identity (including completion of a credit check where required);
+- verify your identity (including completion of a credit check where required, with your agreement provided when you accept our terms and conditiond);

 - operate, protect, improve and develop our products and services;